peterdemin/peterdemin.github.io/source/12_articles/59-iced-water.rst

 TL;DR
 -----

-One ice cube cools four ounces of water to just above freezing temperature.
+One ice cube cools two ounces of water to just above freezing temperature.

-To cool **12 oz** of water from 20°C to just above freezing, approximately 88.9 grams of ice is needed, which is equivalent to about 3.14 ounces.
-A standard ice cube (approximately 1 ounce) can be used as an approximation, requiring about **3 ice cubes**.
+To cool **12 oz** of water from 20°C to just above freezing, approximately 88.9 grams of ice is needed.
+A standard ice cube (approximately 16 grams) can be used as an approximation, requiring about **6 ice cubes**.

 Background
 ----------